 OpenMP offload features can be used together with vendor specific code paths to maximize QMCPACK performance.
-Some new CUDA functionality has been implemented to improve efficiency on NVIDIA GPUs in conjunction with the Offload code paths: For example, using Clang 11 on Summit.
+Some new CUDA functionality has been implemented to improve performance on NVIDIA GPUs in conjunction with the offload code paths: For example, using Clang 14 on Summit.

+'''

-''' -D ENABLE_OFFLOAD=ON -D USE_OBJECT_TARGET=ON -D ENABLE_CUDA=ON -D CMAKE_CUDA →ARCHITECTURES=70 -D CMAKE_CUDA_HOST_COMPILER='which gcc' '''
+-D ENABLE_OFFLOAD=ON -D ENABLE_CUDA=ON -D CMAKE_CUDA_ARCHITECTURES=70

+'''